EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 python TFLite_detection_webcam.py --modeldir=TFLite_model
 ```

+After a few moments of initializing, a window will appear showing the webcam feed.
+Detected objects will have bounding boxes and labels displayed on them in real time.

 ##### Video stream
 To run the script to detect images in a video stream (e.g. a remote security camera), issue: